iree-org/iree-test-suites/sharktank_models/README.md

 ## Running quality tests

-Please refer to [Quality tests README](quality_tests/README.md) to run tests
+Please refer to [Quality tests README](quality_tests/README.md) to run tests.

 ## Running benchmark tests

-Please refer to [Benchmark tests README](benchmarks/README.md) to run tests
+Please refer to [Benchmark tests README](benchmarks/README.md) to run tests.

-Note: for benchmark tests to run, you will need `vmfbs` files available
+Note: for benchmark tests to run, you will need `vmfbs` files available.

 ## Generating model files using Shark AI

-In order to generate and compile MLIR files to compile, run quality tests and benchmarking tests, please run the following the following commands:
+In order to generate and compile MLIR files to compile, run quality tests and benchmarking tests, please run the following commands:

-This example generates IRPA and MLIR files for Llama, please look in [Shark AI Models](https://github.com/nod-ai/shark-ai/tree/main/sharktank/sharktank/models) to see which models you can generate
+This example generates IRPA and MLIR files for Llama, please look in [Shark AI Models](https://github.com/nod-ai/shark-ai/tree/main/sharktank/sharktank/models) to see which models you can generate.

 ```
 python3 -m pip install sharktank